 “Pick me, pick me!”

-You hop into the shower after your morning walk with thoughts of those sunny little wildflowers lingering in your head.
-They graced the view in several places along your path and seemed to beckon you to take them in.
+You hop into the shower after your morning walk envisioning those friendly little wildflowers in an informal summer tablescape.
+They graced the view in several places along your path and seemed to beckon you to take them into your home.

 As you get dressed for the day, you think of your old blue pitcher and how it would look so cheerful holding those sunny yellow Texas wildflower faces.

 Maybe you should go back.

 No additional motivation needed, you decide that your mission for the morning is to introduce the pretty yellow flowers to your old blue pitcher and see what transpires.

 Scissors in hand, you head over to the empty lot.
 Upon closer observation, you see that the bold Black-Eyed Susans were hanging out very near to another wildflower that sat lower in the field and couldn’t be seen as well from the road.